-1. A process of reducing carbon monoxide or carbon monoxide containing gases, which comprises causing the gas to react with hydrogen-comprising gases in successive stages to form formaldehyde, methyl alcohol, and 10 then methane without isolating intermediate products formed, at least one of the first two stages taking place in the presence of mild reduction catalysts associated with oxidation catalysts, both being incorporated in porous 15 carriers of relatively insignificant catalytic activity and the reaction stage from methyl alcohol to methane taking place in the presence of strong reduction catalysts.
+1. A process of reducing carbon monoxide and carbon monoxide containing gases which comprises causing the gas to react with hydrogen containing gases in successive stages 15 to form formaldehyde and methyl alcohol, without isolating intermediate products formed, the catalysts for the stages being mixed together.